okalachev/flix/docs/build.md

 See other available Make commands in the [Makefile](../Makefile).

+> [!TIP]
+> You can test the firmware on a bare ESP32 board without connecting IMU and other peripherals.
+The Wi-Fi network `flix` should appear and all the basic functionality including CLI and QGroundControl connection should work.

 ### Setup and flight

 Before flight you need to calibrate the accelerometer: